mnaught/mnaught.github.io/_portfolio/OpsCenterDisplay.md

  * Any actions taken in the other systems which affect the qualification status of a displayed user is immediately updated on any screen viewing this page.
 This includes any web user in the world who has the page up on their browser.
  * Users can build their own dashboard to display by selecting tracks.

-Tech: ASP.Net MVC, SignalR, javascript, Windows services; tons of .Net opensource libraries.
+Tech: ASP.Net MVC, SignalR, javascript, jquery Windows services.